 The window tilts backwards from the top and the overall angle of tilt is restricted by a safety limiter.
 Larger tilt & turn windows can be quite easily used as doors.

-What does ‘WER’ mean & why is it important?
+What does ‘WER’ mean & why is it important for double glazed windows?

 The rating is provided by the British Fenestration Rating Council and is important because of the UK building regulations which apply to new windows & doors whereby, since 2002 all installation have to comply with legislation about product performance – if your windows & doors are not certified, then you may have some problems when it comes to selling your property, quite similar in that you need an EPC (Energy Performance Certificate) for the whole property to buy, sell, build or rent a home in the UK (more info here: www,gov.uk).

 In principle, the rating system runs from A-G & from red to green (like a traffic light), with A & green being most efficient – although you can find double glazed windows with A+ ratings (blue & purple) in the market place.

 All of the window types can be found in coloured versions.
 UPVC units have around 10 to 12 different colours.

 Glazing can be clear, obscure or patterned.
 For where a “window of character” is required, you can also get leaded double glazed sealed units, but they will cost a little more.